ZiweiHu1015/MyPet-Service-Website/docs/milestone3.md

 # MyPet
 # Work Breakdown:

 * Yi Sha: Making all website about the users and pets, including login/logout, signup, profile, and pet list.
 Also making an website for clients to contact other users called Users List.
-Implementating all back-end code and front-end for these websites.
+Implementating all back-end code and front-end for these websites.writing milestone3.me file.
-* Peilin Guo:Making Back-end Skeleton Code and Front-end Implementation.
-Writing milestone2.md file.
-Making implement database skeleton code.implementing the Frount-end implementation for service part.
+* Peilin Guo:Making Petservice Back-end  Code and Front-end Implementation.
+Making  and implementating database skeleton code for petservice part. implementing the Frount-end and test  service part.
+Writing markdown file.
-* Ziwei Hu: Petservice page front-end implementation, database back-end implementation, writing milestone2.me file, mileston3.md file.
+* Ziwei Hu: Petservice page front-end implementation, database back-end implementation, writing milestone3.me file.